 Israel’s beaches can be used for a variety of productions.
 There is a lot to interest those making archaeological or historical documentaries and we will highlight some of the beaches in Israel that would work well in such productions.

 Caesarea – Aqueduct Beach.
 The aqueduct was used to transport water to the growing population of Caesarea.
-It was started at the time of King Herod (37 – 4 BC) but added to by subsequent rulers.
+It was started at the time of King Herod (37 – 4 BC) but was added to by subsequent rulers.
 It brought water 10 km from the Shummi River at Mount Carmel.
-A second, lower, aqueduct was built by the Emperor Hadrian (2nd Century CE) and drew water from the Tanninim River.
-This second aqueduct includes a tunnel of around 6km long and en route to Casearia it joins the older Herodian aqueduct.
+A second, lower, aqueduct was built by Emperor Hadrian (2nd Century CE) and drew water from the Tanninim River.
+This second aqueduct includes a tunnel of around 6km long and en route to Casearia, it joins the older Herodian aqueduct.
 There are therefore two separate aqueducts originating from different river sources that pool their waters together along the journey to Caesaria.
 Aqueduct Beach has a section of the aqueduct on it and would make a great location for a documentary looking at Roman construction and their general inventiveness.

-In 1750 the ruler of Acko, Daher El-Omar, reinforced remnants of the original Crusader walls to create sturdy defense fortifications.
+In 1750 the ruler of Akko, Daher El-Omar, reinforced remnants of the original Crusader walls to create sturdy defense fortifications.
 These walls were around 1 meter wide and 10-13 meters high.
 El-Omar’s walls were themselves added to in 1800 – 1814 by Jezzar Pasha (known as Al Jezzar).

 The Acko Sea Wall is the original El-Omar/Al-Jezzar wall and not only survived Napoleon’s siege but is mostly intact today.

 Dead Sea – Ein Gedi Beach.
 The Dead Sea area may be a modern tourist spot but it was also renowned in ancient and biblical times.
 It was frequented by key figures such as King David, King Herod, Jesus and John the Baptist.
-For centuries it has been used as a place to recuperate; its health benefits and clean air famed around the region and attracting visitors for its serene beauty and relaxing spas.
+For centuries it has been used as a place to recuperate; its health benefits and clean air are famed around the region and attract visitors for its serene beauty and relaxing spas.

 In biblical times Mount Sodom, which is south of Ein Bokek, was used as a salt mine.
 The Old Testament recounts the story of Lot in Genesis 19.
-It describes G-d’s plans of destruction for the local settlements in the south east plains.
+It describes G-d’s plans of destruction for the local settlements in the southeast plains.
 Lot and his wife are warned by the angels of the catastrophe about to take place.
 When Lot hesitates the angels take him and his wife and daughters by the hand and force them out of their house, saying, “Save yourselves with all haste.
 Look not behind you…” Because Lot’s wife looks back towards Sodom, she is famously turned into a pillar of salt.
 This Biblical story is renowned and to the South of the Dead Sea there is a pillar of salt which, local legend has it, is Lot’s wife.

 The Sea of Galilee is steeped in Biblical history.
 Jesus preached among the fishing community of Capernaum and many of his miracles were performed on the lake or close by.
-These include;
+These include

 - Walking on water (Matthew 14:22, Mark 6:45-51)